fordjes/sdn-labs/mininet/04_wireshark.md

   - **Q4: What is the resulting action?**
     - A4: Send a packet to the flood port (all the ports except the ingress port).
 This can seen two places: The first describes the *what* to do.
 We can see this in the packet at *OpenFlow v1.3 > Action > Type > OFPAT_OUTPUT (0)*.
 The second describes the *where* to do it.
 We can see this in the packet at *OpenFlow v1.3 > Action > Port > OFPP_FLODD (oxfffffffb)*

+0. Find the second or third *OFPT_FLOW_MOD*.
+Answer the following questions:

+  - **Q1: What are the two match conditions applied to this flow mod?**
+    - A1: To find the answer, navigate to: *OpenFlow 1.3 > Match > OXM field* (you'll find two OXM fields)
+  - **Q2: What is the action?**
+    - A2: The action described will be to send traffic out port 1 or 2.
+To find out which, navigate to: *OpenFlow 1.3 > Instruction > Action > Type & Port*

 0. Find a packet labeled *OFPT_ECHO_REQUEST*. *Left-click* the packet.

 0. Open the OpenFlow 1.3 header.